Mysterious and Manipulative Black Boxes: A Qualitative Analysis of Perceptions on Recommender Systems: Results

 Second, Article~34 mandates very large online platforms (VLOPs) and very large online search engines (VLOSEs) to carry out risk assessments.
 These cover also recommender systems.
 Such assessments should address questions such as the manipulation potential of the systems and their role in the amplification of illegal content.
 Article~35 continues with risk mitigation, which includes testing of recommender systems and their algorithms.
 Then, Article~40 further mandates that VLOPs and VLOSEs should disclose the design, logic, functioning, and testing of their recommender systems to competent regulatory coordinators or the European Commission in particular.
 According to Article~44, the Commission is also set to develop voluntary European standards, including those related to choice interfaces and information on the main parameters.
 All in all, the common proposal in the consultation about auditing was taken into account in the DSA.

 Third, Article~38 mandates VLOPs and VLOSEs to provide at least one ranking criterion that is not based on profiling, as defined in the GDPR's Article~4.
 In other words, Big Tech companies should provide at least one easily accessible option that goes beyond personalization.
 Hence, the most common proposal of EU citizens for an opt-out choice was to some extent taken into account, although the stronger opt-in version of the proposal was bypassed by the lawmakers.
+As was noted in Section~\ref{subsec: solution proposals}, both choices can be seen to reflect the European concept of informational self-determination, and, therefore, these were presumably relatively easy to lobby.
+It is finally worth remarking that Article 38 has also been enforced in a recent court case~\citep{Kupiec23}, but it remains to be seen whether the article's intervention will change the recommender systems landscape more generally.